airfocusio/airfocus-api/docs/index.md

 ### Rate limits

-Server reserves the right to limit the number of requests per minute for each authenticated client.
+Server reserves the right to limit the number of requests per minute for each authenticated client (with default 600 requests/minute).
 To identify whether there is a rate limit applied to the current client and what's the limit - look for the next headers in the response:
 - `X-RateLimit-Limit` - the maximum number of requests that the client is permitted to make in a minute
 - `X-RateLimit-Remaining` - the number of requests remaining in the current rate limit window